tuxtof/labs/calm/k8s/calm_workshop_k8s.rst

 Kubernetes and the Need for Containers
 **************************************

-Before we explain what Kubernetes does, we need to explain what containers are, how they differ from VMsm, and why people are using those.
+Before explaining what Kubernetes does, lets explain what containers are, how they differ from VMs, and why people are using those.

 **Virtial Machine**